New from Seeds of Hope Books

 • How can I make my parent better?

 • Youth growing up with parents dealing with emotional problems are at greater risk of having behavioral or emotional problems themselves.
+Our books can serve as prevention and early intervention for these at-risk youth.

 3. Seeds of Hope Books™ provides much-needed hope for families: